meteofrance/meteonet/docs_src/glossary.md

 <a name="potential-temp"></a>

-## Pseudo-adiabatic Potential Temperature
+## Pseudo-adiabatic Potential Temperature of The Wet Bulb

-The temperature a sample of air would have if it were expanded by a pseudoadiabatic process to zero pressure and then compressed to a reference pressure of 1000 hPa by a dry-adiabatic process.
+It indicates the temperature of an air particle would have if it is raised by an adiabatic process until its condensation level, then brought down to a 1000hPa level by a pseudoadiabatic process, while remaining satured without evaporation during its descent.
 This parameters allows to compare the temperature of samples of air that are at different altitudes.

+This parameter is very useful in meteorology to track the dynamic areas of a depression.

 <a name="vertical-velocity"></a>